markvoelker/blog_test/content/posts/2015-09-25-defcore-misconceptions-1.md

 **This actually isn't the case (today).**

+Well, more accurately: it's only partly true.
+DefCore does set standards that vendors have to adhere to if they want to use the OpenStack trademark or logo...but most of how those standards are defined is by looking at what the market has already accepted.

 The criteria that the Board of Directors has approved for DefCore to use in establishing interoperability standards today are strongly weighted toward requiring capabilities that have *already* gained wide